jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_spotlightdiagnosticusergroups.md

 ### Spotlight Diagnostic Read-Only

-Members of this group can view the home pages, the drilldown pages, the playback data and alarm cases.
+Members of this group can view the Spotlight Overview pages, the drilldown pages, the playback data and alarm cases.
 They cannot make changes to Spotlight's operation.
-For example, they cannot alter the state of Spotlight on SQL Server and Monitored Servers.
+For example, they cannot alter the state of Spotlight Enterprise and Monitored Servers.

 Add members, increase / decrease your level of membership